-Soliya Connect Program: Students are eligible to sign up for INST 492 "Soliya Connect Program" which is a virtual eight-week international cross-cultural exchange program for one additional hour of course credit.
-Information on the program is posted on the course Moodle page.
+Soliya Connect Program: Students in SOSC 490 are required to participate in the Soliya Connect Program for 20% of your course grade.
+However, students are eligible to sign up for the separate course INST 492 "Soliya Connect Program" which is the same eight-week international cross-cultural exchange program you will be participating in for SOSC 490 for one additional hour of course credit.
+Information on the program is available on the course Moodle page.
+If you do not sign up for INST 492, then you still must participate in the Soliya Connect Program for 20% of your SOSC 490 course grade.
+In effect, it is an easy way to obtain one extra hour of course credit on your transcripts.

-Netiquette: When sending me an email, ALWAYS put the course number (e.g. SOSC 490) in the Subject Heading line on your message, as I teach many courses and have many students; consequently, with no reference to which course you are referring to, it is difficult to look it up.
+Netiquette: When sending me an email, ALWAYS put the course number (e.g. POSC 405) in the Subject Heading line on your message, as I teach many courses and have many students; consequently, with no reference to which course you are referring to, it is difficult to look it up.
+Also, always use your BSC email to communicate with me for class or official college communications.